Arts, Crafts & Quilting Tours

-An arts and crafts tour with Janet Redler Travel & Tourism can be tailor made to match the interests of you or your group, whether that is quilting and patchwork, tapestry making and embroidery, pottery and sculpture, woodwork and furniture making, or any one of a number of traditional arts and crafts.
+An arts and crafts tour with Janet Redler Travel can be tailor made to match the interests of you or your group, whether that is quilting and patchwork, tapestry making and embroidery, pottery and sculpture, woodwork and furniture making, or any one of a number of traditional arts and crafts.

 Wool spinning at Beck Isle Museum in North Yorkshire © VisitEngland/NYMNPA/Chris J Parker